mbuckler/becky-website/README.md

 directories associated with Bash.
 To make new files in Windows and then transfer them to Bash, copy them from Windows to a Bash directory with Bash.
 Windows files can be found in Bash within /mnt/c.

+## List of things that might be worth changing

+1) Each work section as a separate page might ease viewing

+2) New "artist" symbols by user image

+3) Remove or change icon at top and bottom of page